ExaFEL/docs/index.md

 ## Data processing steps
 The following steps must be undertaken to analyse crystallographic data sets using the ExaFEL software pipeline:
-  1. [Calibration](cspad-calib): the necessary steps to calibrate the detector prior to analysing data.
+  1. [Initial calibration](cspad-calib): the necessary steps to perform initial calibration of the detector prior to analysing data.
-  2. [Discovery](disc-refine): using the initial calibration, spot finding and integration is performed to determine a crystal structure.
-Further refinement and calibration is performed here, until convergence has been reached.
+  2. [Discovery, refinement and integration](disc-refine): using the initial calibration, spot finding and detector refinement is performed to determine the crystal structure and better calculate the experimental parameters.
+Integration of the data is performed upon completion of the refinement.
-  3. [Batch](batch): perform large scale parallel processing and refinement of the data using the optimised parameters from the previous stages.
+  3. [Data merging and scaling](merge-scale): perform merging of the processed data using the optimised parameters from the previous stages.